juju4/incident-response-docs/docs/before/pgp_key.md

 ```
 Note that delete-secret-key step is selective on recent gnupg.
 In that case, you may not need to import secret-subkeys.

-Secret master key should be archived.
+Secret master key should be archived, paper and electronic form (eventually with dedicated offline password manager or encrypted image).
 Subkeys and passphrase should be stored in appropriate vault of team password manager.

 Note: for individual, it's recommend to use a hardware token like yubikey or smartcard.
 For team, not manageable.